masihch/DGUS-Async-Arduino/README.md

 Many DGUS examples found online are based on blocking logic and frequent use of `delay()`, which can quickly become difficult to maintain in real embedded projects.

-**DGUS-Async** is built for modern ESP32 applications where the display should work smoothly alongside sensors, networking, automation logic, and other time-sensitive tasks.
+**DGUS-Async** is built for modern embedded applications where the display should work smoothly alongside sensors, communication stacks, control logic, and other time-sensitive tasks.

 ---

 ## Supported Hardware

-Currently tested and focused on:
+This library is intended for **Arduino-compatible boards** that support serial communication, including:

 - **ESP32**
-- **DWIN / DGUS serial displays**

-> This library is currently optimized for ESP32-based projects using hardware serial communication.
+- **Arduino boards**
+- Other boards supported by the Arduino ecosystem

+> Any board capable of running Arduino-based code and communicating with a DGUS display over serial can potentially use this library.

 ---